Follow-up Care After Breast Cancer Surgery

 Exercising is important after breast surgery.
 To regain mobility, perform these stretching exercises several times every day, starting the day after surgery.

 Most women can resume driving 10 to 14 days after surgery.
-Please ask your physician for specific recommendations.
+Please ask your surgeon for specific recommendations.

 Regular follow-up exams are very important after breast cancer treatment.
-The doctor will continue to check you closely to be sure that the cancer has not returned.
+You will most likely be followed by both an oncologist and your breast health care provider after surgery.
+You will continue to be followed closely to be sure that the cancer has not returned.
 Regular checkups usually include exams of the chest, underarm and neck.
-From time to time, you may have a complete physical exam, blood tests, mammography and a chest X-ray.
-The doctor sometimes orders scans and other exams as well.
+From time to time, you may have a complete physical exam, blood tests, mammography and a possibly other imaging studies.

 A woman who has had cancer in one breast has a higher-than-average risk of developing cancer in her other breast.
 You should continue to practice monthly breast self-examination, checking both the treated area and your other breast.
-Report any changes to your doctor right away.
+Report any changes to your health care provider right away.

 Blood tests/medication injections

-It is preferred that you do not have blood drawn or have an injection in the affected arm (on the side where the surgery was performed) as a precautionary measure.
+If you had an axillary dissection or lymph node removal, it is preferred that you do not have blood drawn or have an injection in the arm on the side where the surgery was performed as a precautionary measure.
 If it is necessary that blood be drawn from this arm or medication be given in this arm, be sure to tell the health care provider that you have had breast surgery.

-When you go home from the hospital after surgery, call your doctor if you have:
+When you go home from the hospital after surgery, call your surgeon if you have:

-Increased pain not controlled from the pain medication
+- Increased pain not controlled with the pain medication

-Other physical problems such as pain, loss of appetite or weight, changes in menstrual periods or blurred vision.
-(Also report dizziness, coughing or hoarseness, headaches, or digestive problems that seem unusual or that don't go away.)
+- Other physical problems such as loss of appetite, changes in menstrual periods, or blurred vision.
+It is important to also report dizziness, shortness of breath, coughing or hoarseness, headaches, or digestive problems that seem unusual or that don’t go away

 © Copyright 1995-2009 The Cleveland Clinic Foundation.
 All rights reserved.